 All you need to know when visiting our fantastic city as the Covid-19 restrictions begin to lift.

 A – Arriving.
 Travelling to Leeds is usually a breeze but at the moment there are restrictions on the use of public transport.
-You should only use public transport for essential journeys.
+You should only use public transport if necessary and everyone who does must wear a face covering.
 So if you can walk and cycle, please do.
 And if you choose to drive into the city, check out the car park information here.

 A – Architecture.
 Leeds is known for having spectacular architecture around every corner.
 From the Victorian splendour of the arcades to the iconic modern buildings, once you start to take it all in, you’ll be surprised at what you discover.